-Angela: Not this one, these are very nice, but this one is special.
-This is a Caraval, and it was the Portuguese secret weapon to travel.
+Angela: Not this one.
+These are very nice, but this one is something special.
+This is a "caravel," and it was the Portuguese secret weapon to travel.
 We could sail into the wind, and it was perfect for long voyages.
 Vasco da Gama used one of these to reach India.

-Angela: These are navigational instruments.
-We Portuguese became experts at navigating by the stars.
+Angela: These are navigation instruments.
+And we Portuguese became experts at navigating by the stars.
 Why is that important?
-Now we could sail away from the coastline.
+Because like this we could sail away from the coast.

 And the Portuguese good life wasn't limited to kings and queens.
-This popular bakery is famous for its custard cakes — Pasties de Belem.
+This popular bakery is famous for its custard cakes — Pastéis de Belém.
 You'll find these all over Portugal — but they originated right here.

-Behind the lazy cafe scene, a sweet sweatshop cranks out 10,000 tasty delights a day.
-They tried mechanizing the process but it just wasn't the same.
+Behind the lazy café scene, a sweets sweatshop cranks out 10,000 tasty delights a day.
+They tried mechanizing the process, but it just wasn't the same.
 Why are these so special?
 It's a secret — carefully kept since 1837.
 Only three workers and the boss know the complete recipe.

-Remember the basic economic equation: Through the Middle Ages, Italy dominated European trade with the East.
-Then within ten years of Vasco da Gama's voyage around Africa to India, Italy's trade plummeted and Portugal's skyrocketed.
+Remember the basic economic equation: Throughout the Middle Ages, Italy dominated European trade with the East.
+Then, within 10 years of Vasco da Gama's voyage around Africa to India, Italy's trade plummeted, and Portugal's skyrocketed.

-The Avenue of Liberty provides Lisbon with a proud Champs Elysees-type spine.
-A series of fine squares decorated with regal monuments lead through one of Europe's first modern grid plan city centers to the harbor front.
+The Avenue of Liberty provides Lisbon with a proud Champs Elysées–type spine.
+A series of fine squares decorated with regal monuments lead through one of Europe's first grid-plan city centers to the harborfront.

 Plenty of character and color is packed into this checkerboard street plan

-And tiny hole in the wall bars serve just one drink: Ginjinha.
-This favorite Lisbon drink is a sweet liquor made from the sour cherry-like ginja berry, sugar and schnapps.
-The only choices are; with or without berries, com or sem fruta.
+And tiny hole-in-the-wall bars serve just one drink: ginjinha.
+This favorite Lisbon drink is a sweet liqueur made from the sour-cherry-like ginja berry, sugar, and schnapps.
+The only choices are with or without berries; that's "com" or "sem" fruta.

 Rick: In Portuguese?